- Deepfake technology is being used to create fake videos in everything from pornography to political speeches.

 PwC UK’s Arnav Joshi, an expert in data ethics and digital trust, believes that for now, business needs to be practical in its approach.
 He suggests that companies keep in mind the three following principles:

 - If something looks too good (or bad) to be true, it probably is.
 Exercise caution and diligence, and don’t be quick to believe things at face value, especially where controversial or suspicious.
 Extend fact-checking to video.

 - Invest in authenticity technology for your video content.
 For example, trust seals, digital rights management, video encryption, blockchain based verification, two-factor authentication.

 - Rely on official channels of communication.
 For both accessing and posting content, look to official websites, verified YouTube channels and Twitter handles.
 Of course, these can still be hacked so keep rule number one in mind, regardless.

 Deception-identifying software may eventually help us to identify fact from fiction at scale, but it remains true that we will probably have to get used to the idea that we need to check.
 As Goldman puts it in in his Verge article, “I think we have to prepare for a world where we are routinely exposed to a mix of truthful and fake photos and videos.”

-It will undoubtedly become commonplace, strange even to think of a time when seeing something – at least outside of entertainment – would automatically be assumed to be authentic.
+It will undoubtedly become commonplace, strange even to think of a time when viewing something – at least outside of entertainment – would mean it was automatically assumed to be authentic.